bikashdaga/blog/_posts/2020-10-03-jupyterhub.md

 }
 ```

-The configuration options you want to take note of and change are the following:
+Take note of the following configuration options:

 - `'command': [sys.executable, 'cull_idle_servers.py', '--timeout=42000']` : Timeout is the number of seconds until an idle Jupyter instance is shut down.

 - `c.Spawner.default_url = '/lab'`: Uses Jupyterlab instead of Jupyter Notebook.
 Comment out this line to use Jupyter Notebook.

-- `'/home/sidhu': '/home/jovyan/work'`: I mounted my home directory to the Jupyter home directory to have access to any projects and notebooks I have on my Desktop already.
-This also allows us to achieve persistence in the case we create new notebooks, they are saved to our local machine and will not get deleted if our Jupyter Notebook Docker container deleted. **Remove this line if you do not wish to mount your home directory and do not forget to change `sidhu` to your user name**.
+- `'/home/sidhu': '/home/jovyan/work'`: I mounted my home directory to the JupyterLab home directory to have access to any projects and notebooks I have on my Desktop.
+This also allows us to achieve persistence in the case we create new notebooks, they are saved to our local machine and will not get deleted if our Jupyter Notebook Docker container is deleted.

+**Remove this line if you do not wish to mount your home directory and do not forget to change `sidhu` to your user name**.

 ## Start the Server
 ---

-To start the server, simply run `docker-compose up -d` - navigate to `localhost:8080` in your browser and you should be able to see the JupyterHub landing page.
+To start the server, simply run `docker-compose up -d`, navigate to `localhost:8080` in your browser and you should be able to see the JupyterHub landing page.

 ![]({{ site.baseurl }}/images/jupyterhub/landingpage.png)

-To access it on other devices on your network - a laptop, an iPad, etc, first identify the IP of the host machine by running `ifconfig` on Unix machines & `ipconfig` on windows.
+To access it on other devices on your network such asva laptop, an iPad, etc, identify the IP of the host machine by running `ifconfig` on Unix machines & `ipconfig` on Windows.

 ![]({{ site.baseurl }}/images/jupyterhub/ifconfig.png)